ChristerNilsson/Lab/2017/104-BouncingBalls Shootout/README.md

-# BouncingBalls Shoootout
+# BouncingBalls Shootout

-* Skjut ner alla gula bollar innan du skjutit ner alla röda
-* Skjut med mellanslag
+* Shoot yellow balls.
+* Do not shoot red balls.
+* Shoot with LEFT and RIGHT arrows.